10 Incredible UNESCO World Heritage Sites in Italy You Must Visit

 How to get there: Fly into Venice, before transferring to your mountain retreat.
 We like to pair vacations in the Dolomites with a stay in Lake Garda or head on to Greece’s Peloponnese peninsula for active families.

-Where to stay: The entire region spans 86 miles from east to west, so you are spoiled for choice with hotels.
+Where to stay: The entire region spans 86 miles from east to west, so you are spoilt for choice with hotels.
 Some of our favorites are Alpina Dolomites for the winter and Hotel Tyrol in the summer.

 8. Florence